cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 - The protocol admits application-specific context information configured out-of-band in the AKE transcript.
 This allows domain separation between different application uses of OPAQUE.
-This is a mechanism for the AKE component and is best practice as for domain separation between different applications of the protocol.
-This change was made to allow different applications to use OPAQUE without risk of cross-protocol attacks.
+This is a mechanism for the AKE component and is best practice for domain separation between different applications of the protocol.
+This change was made to allow different applications to use OPAQUE without the risk of cross-protocol attacks.
 - Servers use a separate identifier for computing OPRF evaluations and indexing into the password file storage, called the credential_identifier.
   This allows clients to change their application-layer identity (client_identity) without inducing server-side changes, e.g., by changing an email address associated with a given account.
 This mechanism is part of the derivation of OPRF keys via a single PRF.
-As long as the derivation of different OPRF keys from a single OPRF have different PRF inputs, the protocol is secure.
+As long as the derivation of different OPRF keys from a single OPRF has different PRF inputs, the protocol is secure.
 The choice of such inputs is up to the application.

 The following list enumerates notable differences and refinements from the original